 Seniors often find that the best form of activity for them is swimming and other pool activities.
-Well, some senior centers do have these facilities and they make the most of them.
+Well, some senior community centers do have these facilities and they make the most of them.
 It’s great to make swimming the focus of your exercise routine if you have problems with joints or your bones.
 That’s because swimming doesn’t put pressure on the joints anywhere near as much as most regular fitness activities do.
 It makes a real difference for many.

 There’s never any reason to stop learning, no matter what your age is.
-There are classes that can teach you about just about everything at senior centers.
+There are classes that can teach you about just about everything at senior resource centers.
 Some people want to learn about geography while others want to pick up some gardening tips.
 Others might even want to learn a language.
 All of these educational programs and many more are offered at lots of the senior centers around the country.
 They could help you develop a whole new hobby.

 Expressing yourself is important whatever stage of life you’re at, and the best way of expressing yourself is through art.
 Of course, art is a very broad spectrum and it can include lots of different things.
 Some people can learn how to play a musical instrument at the local senior center; while others can learn about fine arts and painting.
-There are even theater groups that operate in senior centers.
+There are even theater groups that operate in senior activity centers.
 You might also get the chance to see some performances at the center by people who visit and put on a show.
 So, why not get involved and enjoy everything the arts have to offer?

 Social and Recreational Activities

 Meeting with other people their age and engaging with them directly can be a big part of what makes the senior center experience so special and so important.
 There are dances and other events that help to bring people together in a social setting for some recreational fun.
-But any of the activities mentioned above or below also afford the opportunity for socializing with other people in the senior center as well.
+But any of the activities mentioned above or below also afford the opportunity for socializing with other people in the senior activity center as well.
 There are usually plenty of games to play at senior centers, from cards games to board games.
 It’s vital for people who would otherwise be isolated at home.

 Clubs Relating to Special Interests

 There are lots of special interest clubs and groups that get together to meet and discuss their interests or complete activities as part of a group in senior centers.
-As well as clubs for getting active, senior centers often offer clubs and groups for other activities.
+As well as clubs for getting active, senior community centers often offer clubs and groups for other activities.
 There are things like book clubs, trips to the theater or other performances, movie clubs, special interest groups and even travel opportunities.

 Of course, there are too many to list here because there are so many hobbies and special interests that people have.
 You should see which clubs gather at your senior center and go along to any that sound appealing to you for whatever reason.